isc-projects/kea/doc/guide/hooks-lease-cmds.rst

        }
    }

-The commands can take a number of additional optional parameters:
+The commands can take several additional optional parameters:

 -  ``valid-lft`` - specifies the lifetime of the lease, expressed in seconds.
 If not specified, the value configured in the subnet related to the specified subnet-id is used.

--  ``expire`` - creates a timestamp of the lease expiration time, expressed in unix format (seconds since 1 Jan 1970).
+-  ``expire`` - creates a timestamp of the lease expiration time, expressed in UNIX format (seconds since 1 Jan 1970).
 If not specified, the default value is now + the lease lifetime (the value of valid-lft).

 -  ``fqdn-fwd`` - specifies whether the lease should be marked as if a forward DNS update were conducted.
-Note this only affects the the data stored in the lease database, and no DNS update will be performed.
+Note this only affects the data stored in the lease database, and no DNS update will be performed.
 If configured, a DNS update to remove the A or AAAA records will be conducted when the lease is removed due to expiration